ganeti/ganeti/man/ganeti-watcher.rst

 If the watcher is disabled at cluster level (via the **gnt-cluster watcher pause** command), it will exit without doing anything.
-The cluster-level pause can be overriden via the ``--ignore-pause`` option, for example if during a maintenance the watcher needs to be disabled in general, but the administrator wants to run it just once.
+The cluster-level pause can be overridden via the ``--ignore-pause`` option, for example if during a maintenance the watcher needs to be disabled in general, but the administrator wants to run it just once.